This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Estimation

-The most complicated part of this scheme is the estimation phase.
 The normal pattern over time of the cost may include effects such as: trends, seasonal patterns (e.g., daily, weekly and/or monthly patterns), normal changes of the pattern due to change of usage and effects due to known events that may impact cloud usage (e.g., known tech changes in products, holidays, product release, marketing campaigns, etc).

 A model that encodes and estimates all of the above will be more accurate than a model that does not.
 For example, a simple statistical model for anomaly detection would estimate a 7-day running average of the cost, with its corresponding standard deviation.